google/applied-machine-learning-intensive/v2/xx_misc/dimensionality_reduction/slides.md

 ![center](res/3d_glasses.png)

 <!--
 In this context, "dimension" refers to the number of input features.
 So the dimensionality being reduced is the number of input features.
 Say we have a dataset with 100 features.
-So we initially have 100 dimensions in our model.
-This can be unwieldy and lead to overfitting, in the same way on training on too much data and leaving none for testing can lead to overfitting.
+This means we initially have 100 dimensions in our model.
+This can be unwieldy and lead to overfitting, in the same way that training on too much data and leaving none for testing can lead to overfitting.

 The aim of dimensionality reduction is to reduce the number of features to just those that are most important.